TrevorEngland23/Data-Engineering-Pipeline/README.md

 @{concat(dataset().tablename,'.parquet')}
 ```

 14. This should be the set up, from here you can publish all changes and trigger the pipeline.
-You can head watch the pipeline from the output tab, or you can go to monitor and select pipelines.
+You can watch the pipeline from the output tab, or you can go to monitor and select pipelines.

 ![screenshot](images/successfulpipelinerun.png)